James Kelman

 James Kelman (born 9 June 1946) is a Scottish novelist, short story writer, playwright and essayist.
+His fiction and short stories feature accounts of internal mental processes of usually, but not exclusively, working-class narrators and their labyrinthine struggles with authority or social interactions, mostly set in his home city of Glasgow.
+Frequently employing stream of consciousness experimentation, Kelman's stories typically feature "an atmosphere of gnarling paranoia, imprisoned minimalism, the boredom of survival."

 His novel A Disaffection was shortlisted for the Booker Prize and won the James Tait Black Memorial Prize for Fiction in 1989.
 Kelman won the 1994 Booker Prize with How Late It Was, How Late.
 In 1998, Kelman was awarded the Glenfiddich Spirit of Scotland Award.
 His 2008 novel Kieron Smith, Boy won both of Scotland's principal literary awards: the Saltire Society's Book of the Year and the Scottish Arts Council Book of the Year.

+In 2024, Kelman was honoured by the Saltire Society with a Lifetime Achievement Award for his contribution to Scottish literature.
+His literary archive is held at the National Library of Scotland.